 Acidum fluoricum is known for the treatment of abscesses, baldness in circular patches, and dental fistula.

-The complete symptom picture of this remedy describes a person who lives in the feeling of not being understood.
+The complete symptom picture of this remedy describes a person who lives with the feeling of not being understood.
 His surroundings would like to see him differently than he is.
 He is uncertain whether he should follow the desires of others or not.
 The headaches, which are better after urinating, express that the problems can only be solved by expressing emotions.

-Scars becoming red signifies that old hurts have not been healed, and emotional issues have not been addressed.
+Scars becoming red signifies that old hurts have not been healed and emotional issues have not been addressed.
 The coryza, which is better when excited, means that the emotional expression of an almost entirely resigned situation brings improvement.

 “The “chemistry” doesn’t match; cannot live and let live.”